Sceptyre/agnets-py/README.md

-# agnets-py
+# agnets

 [![Python Version](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-GPLv3-yellow.svg)](https://opensource.org/license/gpl-3-0)

 ## Overview

-`agnets-py` is a modern, Python-first framework designed for building powerful AI agents and orchestrating them into collaborative, multi-agent systems—a "fleet."
+`agnets` is a modern, Python-first framework designed for building powerful AI agents and orchestrating them into collaborative, multi-agent systems—a "fleet."
 It provides a flexible, type-safe foundation for creating everything from simple automated assistants to complex, coordinated AI organizations that can delegate tasks and specialize.

 Our vision is to empower developers to build sophisticated AI-powered applications by providing a framework that makes defining agents, their tools, and their inter-agent escalations intuitive and robust, allowing you to construct pseudo-organizations as collections of inference-powered Python objects.